Padouk wood, also known as redwood, is one of the most prized species for its durability, strength and distinctive deep red color.

 What is Padouk Wood?

-The padouk, also known as palo rojo, comes from trees of the genus Pterocarpuswhich grow in tropical Africa.
+Padouk, also known as redwood, is a tropical wood that comes from trees of the genus Pterocarpus, which grow in tropical Africa.

 Its vibrant reddish color is its most distinctive feature, although over time it tends to darken towards brown or purple tones due to exposure to light.